rangertaha/urlinsane/README.md

 [![Build Status](https://travis-ci.org/rangertaha/urlinsane.svg?branch=master)](https://travis-ci.org/rangertaha/urlinsane)

 The most advacned typosquatting tools to date with the most features, the most results, and fastest performance.
 It build around linguistic modeling, natural language processing, information gathering and analysis.
-It's easily extensible with plugins for typo algorithms, inforamtion gathering and analysis.
+It's easily extensible with plugins for typo algorithms, Information gathering and analysis.
 Its linguistic models also allow it us to easily add new languages and keyboard layouts.
 Currently it supports 9 languages, 19 keyboard layouts, 24 algorithms, 8 information gathering, and 2 analysis modules.

 | **Modules** |  count |